7 Things You Need to Know About the Brown Recluse Spider

 Spiders are an important part of the ecological system, as well as any household.
 These multi-legged creatures eat other spiders and insects that you probably don’t want crawling around.
 But some spiders, regardless of their diet, are dangerous to humans as well as pets, and should be destroyed if they have taken up residence in your home.

-The brown recluse is unique because it only has six eyes, unlike most spiders that have eight.
+Interestingly, this spider has only six eyes, unlike most spiders that have eight.

 The venom that a brown recluse possesses is actually several times more poisonous than several venomous snakes.
 Lucky for humans, its tiny fangs aren’t capable of injecting the same amount of poison that a snake can.
 In fact, the brown recluse has smaller fangs than most other spiders.
 Nonetheless, it is still entirely capable of biting a human and injecting its venom.

-Since moving around in your sleep would be considered an act of provocation by a brown recluse, it is imperative that you gear up, so to speak, if you plan to handle one.
-Be sure to don full length pants, a long-sleeved, shirts, boots, and gloves.
+Since moving around in your sleep would be considered an act of provocation by a brown recluse, it is imperative that you gear up, so to speak if you plan to handle one.
+Be sure to don full-length pants, a long-sleeved, shirts, boots, and gloves.

 Identify any potential spots in your home where they might be living.
-The brown recluse prefers to live indoors, but can survive outside if necessary.
+The brown recluse prefers to live indoors but can survive outside if necessary.
 Dark places like attics, crawl spaces, garages, and heating ducts are common abodes.
 Additionally, the brown recluse spider may take up residence behind baseboards, closets, and crevices near the bed.
 Outdoor locations include outbuildings and woodpiles.

 Ensuring that traps are out of reach for children and pets, place glue boards or sticky cards in these areas and check the traps daily.
 While these cards are effective for trapping, they don’t typically destroy an infestation.